MislavJaksic/SAP-ABAP-Development/README.md

 SAP stands for Systems, Applications & Products in Data Processing and is also the name of the corporation that constructed the Enterprise Resource Planning (ERP) system of the same name.
 Large and medium sized corporations use ERP systems to make sure their business is effective and efficient.

-The purpose of an ERP systems is to map the business processes such as those in finance, production planning, sales and distribution, material management and others onto a group of closely related programs that integrate well with each other to perform the required operations faster, with less errors and in greater volume then if the programs were independent.
+The purpose of an ERP systems is to map the business processes in finance, production planning, sales and distribution, material management and others onto a group of closely related programs which, because they are well integrated, perform the required operations faster, with less errors and in greater volume then if the programs were independent.

 ### SAP modules

-SAP is divided into modules out of necessity because SAP covers almost all standard business processes.
-Each module is distinct and covers only a single area such as Finance (FI), Material Management (MM) or Sales and Distribution (SD).
+SAP is divided into modules, out of necessity more then anything else, because SAP covers almost all standard business processes.
+Each module is distinct and covers only a single area such as Finance(FI), Material Management(MM) or Sales and Distribution(SD).

-### SAP development and customizing
+### SAP development and customisation

 Businesses have very similar processes which are already implemented in SAP modules, but they need to be fine tuned to the specific needs of a business.
 The processes are fine tuned using the SAP Implementation Guide (IMG) or if the